jaysen/WikiTool/docs/DISTROBOX_SETUP.md

 Note: You'll need to adjust package installation commands in [setup.sh](../.distrobox/setup.sh) for different distros.

-## Benefits for WikiTools Development
+## Benefits for .NET GUI Development

-- **Test on your actual wikis**: Direct access to `~/wikis`
+- **Access to all your files**: Direct access to your entire home directory
-- **GUI testing**: Run Avalonia UI natively with full GPU acceleration
+- **GUI testing**: Run Avalonia (or other GUI frameworks) natively with full GPU acceleration
 - **Isolation**: Don't pollute your host system with development tools
 - **Reproducibility**: Share the exact environment with other contributors
 - **Easy reset**: Delete and recreate the container anytime

-## Next Steps

-Once your environment is set up:

-1. Browse to your wikis: The UI will let you select `~/wikis/your-wiki-folder`
-2. Convert between formats: Obsidian ↔ WikidPad
-3. Test atomic fixes and changes on real wiki data
-4. Contribute to development!
+- **Immutable OS friendly**: Perfect for Bazzite, Silverblue, and other immutable distributions

 ## Getting Help